The study group has now published its findings in the Archives of Disease in Childhood. A link to the abstract can be found below.

-With the data, the study team hopes to identify the number of children who are diagnosed with FGM in the UK and RoI each year and collect information about FGM, how it presents in children and is treated.
+With the data, the study team hoped to identify the number of children who are diagnosed with FGM in the UK and RoI each year and collect information about FGM, how it presents in children and is treated.

 A national mandatory reporting system is also in place which came into force on 31 October 2015.
 This mandatory reporting system requires that regulated health and social care professionals and teachers in England report ‘known’ (visually identified or verbally disclosed) cases of FGM in under 18s to the police.

 Clinicians were asked to report any cases of FGM in children under 16 years of age seen in the past month, not already known to have FGM, with the following case definition:

 - seen because of suspected or known FGM (for example referrals from social care), OR